rutushah/QR_Code_Generator/README.md

 # QR Code Generator using Python

 Developed by **Rutu Ketankumar Shah**
-For **Biox Systems**
+For **QR Code Generation for input of Bios System URL**

 ---

 ## 📌 Introduction

-Invented in 1994 by the Japanese company **Denso Wave**, a **QR Code (Quick Response Code)** is a two-dimensional matrix barcode that holds information readable by machines.
-This project demonstrates a desktop application that allows users to input a URL and generate its corresponding QR code.
+This project demonstrates a basic desktop application developed in Python to generate a QR code for any URL provided by a user.
+The QR code can be scanned by smartphones or other similar devices to open the related web content. and can be used to make a call, sent a message, open a website or even redirect to the location.
 ---

 ## 🎯 Objective